Jrive204/node-db-challenge/README.md

 - [ ] Why do tables need a `primary key`?

+its needs a unique value that auto increments in order to constantly add / remove / update or delete data

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+the Many to many requires a third table, and that third table can have other columns

 ## Minimum Viable Product